 When using technology, we all have to expect the unexpected!
 We will work with you to address any technical issues that may arise.

 Other challenges may include finding the time and space to have a private therapy appointment amongst all of the other obligations you now have.
 We understand that most families’ responsibilities and commitments have changed and will work with you to find a time that works for everybody.

 What if a family decides they would prefer to continue in-person visits?

-At this time, in-person visits are only available for patients with urgent needs.
 If teletherapy doesn’t work for your family, please make sure to communicate this with your therapist.
 We can still provide and update home programming via phone and/or email so you can continue working toward goals at your own pace.
 We’re here for your family and will do everything we can to support your child’s therapy needs and goals!

 Did you know?
 We have the largest number of pediatric therapists in the region, all specially trained to care for kids.
 Learn about all of our therapy services, from assistive technology to sports therapy and everything in between.